fablabbcn/smartcitizen-docs/docs/guides/getting-started/debugging-your-kit.md

 i2c
 ```

 If one of the sensors is not shown, it means that there is probably a hardware issue with the sensor itself and that the microcontroller is not recognising it.
-Now, it would be useful to look for [corrosion signs](https://forum.smartcitizen.me/t/unit-failure-suffering-from-weather/1262) around the sensors and maybe reflash the firmware in case there is a better detection of the sensors in a firmware update.
+Now, it would be useful to look for [corrosion signs]({{ config.extra.urls.forum.link}}/t/unit-failure-suffering-from-weather/1262) around the sensors and maybe reflash the firmware in case there is a better detection of the sensors in a firmware update.
 Otherwise, it is likely that the hardware is no longer functioning and it needs replacement.

-2. If the [LED is static](https://forum.smartcitizen.me/t/persistent-green-light-during-onboarding/1330/25), very likely there is a problem with the detection or an electric problem with the sensors.
+2. If the [LED is static]({{ config.extra.urls.forum.link}}/t/persistent-green-light-during-onboarding/1330/25), very likely there is a problem with the detection or an electric problem with the sensors.
 For this, it is useful to start disconnecting each component to understand which component fails:

 - Disconnect the power (USB and battery) and disconnect the PMS5003 sensor.
 Power on again and check
 - Disconnect the power (USB and battery) and disconnect the Urban Board.
 Power on again and check

-If this doesn't help, try to [reflash the firmware](/Guides/firmware/Update the firmware/), as there might be improvements.
+If this doesn't help, try to [upgrade the firmware](/docs/guides/firmware/upgrading-the-firmware/), as there might be improvements.
 If it helps, also update and check if it improves.
 If the sensors heat up too much (it burns to touch), there might be an electric issue.

 ## Connectivity or configuration issues